 MECH 423 Casting, Welding, Heat Treating and Non‑Destructive Testing 3.50

-Please note that a new course has been introduced to the program core for both MECH and INDU programs; MIAE 380 Product Design & Development (formerly called INDU 440), for new students starting from Fall 2020.
+Please note that a new course has been introduced to the program core for both MECH and INDU programs; MIAE 380 Product Design & Development (formerly called INDU 440).

 For current Industrial engineering students: